smalldatalab/omh-admin-dashboard/README.md

 end
 ```

-In a survey datapoint that contains images, the name of the image file is the metadata.media_id field of the actual image file in the fs.files collection.
+In a survey datapoint that contains images, the name of the image file equals to the metadata.media_id field of the actual image file in the fs.files collection.
 In `views/admin/ohmage_data_points/_show.html.haml`, it finds the id of the image file by searching it with its metadata.media_id attribute from the survery datapoint.
-After that, it assigns the path of the images as hyperlink to the filename of the image on the one day ohmage data.
+After that, it assigns the path of the images as hyperlink to the filename of the image on the One Day ohmage data.

 ``` Ruby
 def get_survey_image_download_link(filename)